Tax Structure: Tax Base, Tax Rate, Proportional, Regressive, and Progressive Taxation

 • Note: Married Filing Separately = 1/2 of Joint Rate

 Note that tax rates and tax brackets apply only to taxable income.
 In the United States, people can claim the standard deduction or itemized deductions and other deductions, which lowers taxable income.
 Therefore, marginal tax rates apply only to income exceeding that amount.
 Tax bracket limits also only apply to taxable income, not gross income.
 For instance, if a single taxpayer had $20,000 of deductions, then that $20,000 is not taxed at all.
 If this taxpayer earned a total $30,000 in 2022, then only $10,000 of that income is subject to the 10% bracket.
-Without the deductions, the 1st $10,275 would be in the 10% bracket and the remaining income would in the 12% bracket, which would result in a much higher tax.
+Without the deductions, the 1st $10,275 would be in the 10% bracket and the remaining income would in the 12% bracket, resulting in a much higher tax.

 Some nontaxable income, such as the home sale exclusion and inheritances, are excluded from income, so not only do tax rates not apply to that income, but their exclusion could allow taxpayers to claim tax credits designed for low-income people, such as the earned income credit, that cannot be achieved with deductions, since many tax credits depend on modified adjusted gross income, which adds back some deductible items.

 Because of marginal tax rates and nontaxable income, the tax rate that one actually pays is not knowable just from their tax bracket, so another rate, called the effective tax rate (aka average tax rate), is calculated by dividing the actual taxes paid by the gross income of the taxpayer.
-If all income is taxable, then the total tax calculated by multiplying earned income times the effective tax rate will equal the same tax calculated by multiplying the amount of income in each tax bracket by the respective marginal tax rate and summing them all up.
+If all income is taxable, then the total tax calculated by multiplying earned income times the effective tax rate will equal the same tax calculated by multiplying the income amount in each tax bracket by the respective marginal tax rate and summing them all up.
 So in example 2, since Jane earned $100,000 and paid $15,000 in taxes, her effective tax rate is 15% (= $15,000 ÷ $100,000).

 Earned